Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivision m n = m / n
 ```

-The first implementation accepts two integers as its argument and returns a Boolean value as a result.
+The first implementation accepts two integers as its argument and returns a Boolean value.
-Now, subsequent implementations of `badSafeDivision` must have the same signature.
+It dictates that subsequent implementations of `badSafeDivision` must have the same signature.

-However, the second implementation does not have mentioned signature.
+However, the second implementation does not.
 Instead, it accepts two integers, but returns an integer instead of a Boolean value.

-#### Implementation Selection Order Rule
+#### Implementation Selection Rule

 When a function has multiple implementation, a rule exists to determine which implementation will be evaluated.

-The rule states that implementations are tried in textual order.
+The rule states that implementations are tried in textual order, from top to bottom.
 An implementation is selected if arguments of a function call matches with its parameters.

 To demonstrate, `safeDivsion` is called with nine and six respectively.